 Be sensitive to the reaction that the seller may be having to this process.
 Provide some hand-holding and listening to their own concerns along the way to reduce both their and your stress levels.
 Don’t be surprised at the seller excitement of looking at buying a fancy sports car or new vacation home mixed with feelings of sadness and loss of leaving their business behind.

 During closing, no one has same sense of urgency to make it happen than you do.
 Being forceful, assertive, and pushy will serve you well during close, and later as an entrepreneur.
-Many searchers reflect back that they spent too much time on due diligence analysis about the industry and future and this level of over-thinking prevented them from closing sooner.
+Many searchers reflect back that they spent too much time on due diligence analysis about the industry and formulating their own future plas for the business and this level of over-thinking prevented them from closing sooner.
 You have limited time during your search so must always be asking yourself “will this deal close”, not “is this a good deal”.

 Little details matter a lot and you are responsible for dealing with them.
 Be prepared that the reward of actually closing fades quickly as you are immediately faced with the daunting and entirely new task of running your own business.
 Despite this, it was your goal when starting a search, so take at least a little time to celebrate reaching the finish line at closing.

 Feel free to share some of your own best practices or experiences in dealing with these issues in the blog comments.
 I encourage comments and dialog, allowing all to learn from both my views and the views of others – a virtuous learning cycle.
 Jump right in!